bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Blog with embedded CMS.
 -   Sourced data from YouTube and an embedded CMS.
--   Developed with Next.js and React, hosted on Netlify.
+-   Developed with Next.js and React, hosted on Vercel.

 [🤠 daily texas country][dtxc]